 Watching too much TV can triple our hunger for more possessions while reducing our personal contentment by about 5% for every hour a day we watch.Tweet This

 Boom!
 There is the empty space you need to feed your brain, your heart, and your wallet.

 Andrew is a perfect example of what happens when you create empty space.
 He wasn’t watching five hours of television a day, but he was spending a lot of times playing video games.
 He lost a bet with Laura and had to give them up for one month.

-He used that time, that empty space, to create Simple Wealth which is another of his successful experiments.
+He used that time, that empty space, to create Investable which is another of his successful experiments.

 Make a Plan

 Be deliberate about your learning, make a plan.
 If you wanted to build wealth, you would have a plan for that right?
 You would break that goal down into manageable steps.
 Learning is the same.
 You should have goals for what you want to learn and break those goals down into smaller steps.

 The core of the 5-hour rule is that you dedicate one hour a day during the work week (one hour per day five days a week) to reading knowledge-focused material.
 All reading is not created equal.
 This hour should be dedicated to reading non-fiction on a subject that will improve the skills you use to make money or to teach you skills that will improve your life.